What is a Community Rail Partnership (CRP) ?

 There are over 60 CRPS across the UK, ranging from Devon & Cornwall, through East Anglia and Wales to the North of England and Scotland.
-The Association of Community Rail Partnerships (ACoRP) is their representative body.
-ACoRP receives core funding from the Department of Transport.
+The Community Rail Network is their representative body.
+The Community Rail Network receives core funding from the Department of Transport.

 Aim of Community Rail

 The aim of Community Rail Development is simply: putting local and rural railways on a sustainable basis for the long term, so that they can continue to offer a vital service for passengers and freight and can contribute more to the local economy, as well as to meeting Government targets on accessibility, the environment and social inclusion..
 New life for local lines.

 Why do we need a Community Rail Development Strategy ?

 The Community Rail Development Strategy is intended to help put rural and local railways on a more sustainable financial footing.
 Railways as a whole consume a large amount of public funding and it is essential to demonstrate value for money.
 We aim to significantly increase the number of passengers using the line while decreasing reliance on government subsidies.

 The Strategy can be seen as a set of ideas to increase the value of the railway to the community it serves and reduce the gap between fares revenue and central government support.
 These ideas fall into three areas:

 · Increasing revenue - increasing both ridership and revenue through raising awareness amongst potential traveller, better marketing, adjusting fares (both up and down), better revenue protection and introducing cost effective service enhancements.